The Lower Merion Soccer Club is the result of the merger of four small soccer

 The total of 1034 players was significant in that it was over 50% female.

-The LMSC Vélez, our Under 16 boys travel team, won the Region One Premier League.
-This league is comprised
+The LMSC Velez, our Under 16 boys travel team, won the Region One Premier League.
+This league was comprised

-of the top 16 teams in Region One which extends from Maine through West Virginia.
-The Vélez are coached
+of the top 16 teams in Region One, which extends from Maine through West Virginia.
+The Velez were coached

 by Miguel Nuila.